jgador/loggle/azure/README.md

 ### Naming

 Every resource name is derived from the `namePrefix` parameter (e.g., `loggle-vnet`, `loggle-nsg`).
 If you set `namePrefix` to an empty string, the template falls back to simple names like `vnet` and `nsg`.
 For per-resource overrides you now need to fork or extend the template.

+### Verifying the VM bootstrap

+To confirm the setup script finished successfully:
+1. Open the provisioned VM in the Azure Portal.
+2. Under **Operations**, choose **Run command** (see [Microsoft Docs](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/run-command) for background).
+3. Select **RunShellScript** and execute `sudo cat /etc/loggle/setup.log`.

+The tail of the log should include `Loggle setup complete.` along with the container status summary printed by `setup.sh`.